 Most people looking to buy an ECG paper will have a budget in mind.
 However, it’s important to remember that price is not the only factor when choosing a paper.
 While a lower-priced paper may save you money upfront, it may not be as high quality as a more expensive option.

 This can result in inaccurate readings or even damage to your ECG machine.
 In contrast, a higher-priced paper may be more durable and accurate, ultimately saving you money in the long run.
 So when considering the price, balance it with other essential factors like quality and durability.
-Doing so can ensure that you’re getting the best value for your money.
+Doing so can ensure you’re getting the best value for your money.